DLR-RM/BlenderProc/CONTRIBUTING.md

 ### Python styleguide

 We are trying to write good python code, but we are not hardcore Python evangelists.
-So use your best judgement, but remember that [PEP8](https://www.python.org/dev/peps/pep-0008/) dictates how to do thing in general.
+So use your best judgement, but remember that [PEP8](https://www.python.org/dev/peps/pep-0008/) dictates how to do things in general.

 ### BlenderProc Module Documentation Styleguide